aptech/docs/docs/CR-plotScatter.rst

 ::

-    //Create random normal data
+    // Create random normal data
     x = rndn(50, 1);

-    //Reverse the order of 'x' and set it to be the 'y' value y = rev(x);
+    // Reverse the order of 'x' and set it to be the 'y' value y = rev(x);

-    //Plot the data
+    // Plot the data
     plotScatter(x, y);

 .. seealso:: Functions :func:`plotXY`, :func:`plotLogLog`, :func:`plotBox`, :func:`plotHistP`